Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 we opt for the following approach : when an instancer is selected (entirely or only certain instances), we will create a mirror of the instancing network it is a part of.
 This mirror network includes everything from the most deeply buried prims to the topmost instancers; anything that this instancer affects or is affected by, including itself.
-In practice, this means that each prototype will have a corresponding mirror prim for selection highlighting, that will be located alongside it as a sibling.
+In practice, this means that each prototype and each top-level instancer will have a corresponding mirror prim for selection highlighting, that will be located alongside it as a sibling.
 This way, any parent transforms affecting the original prim will also affect the selection highlight mirror prim.

-Note that in the case where a prototype is not a single prim but a sub-hierarchy, we only need to create a single *explicit* selection highlight mirror for the whole hierarchy; the child prims of the selection highlight mirror will simply be pulled from the corresponding original prim, and thus implicitly be selection highlight mirrors as well.
+Note that in the case where a prototype is not a single prim but a sub-hierarchy, we only need to create a single *explicit* selection highlight mirror for the whole prototype sub-hierarchy; the child prims of the selection highlight mirror will simply be pulled from the corresponding original prim, and thus implicitly be selection highlight mirrors as well.

 Something to be aware of is that a nested/composed instancer is not necessarily directly selected, as it is not necessarily a prototype root itself.
-If an instancer is a child prim of another prim that is itself instanced by another instancer, these instancers are still composed together, but will not point to each other directly.
+If an instancer is a child prim of another prim that is itself selected or instanced by another instancer, these instancers are still composed together, but will not point to each other directly.
 Such cases are an example of when we need to use the `instancedBy/prototypeRoots` data source to properly construct the mirror network of instancers.